🤔 Got questions? Schedule an office hours session.

 This guide provides an overview of the context object and how to use it to get access to Gateway, Storage, and Secrets utilities within Web3 Actions.

-You’ll also learn how to access Tenderly Node through context, how to manage and access private data such as API keys with Secrets, how to persist data to Storage, and how to access this data from your application.
+You’ll also learn how to access Node RPC through context, how to manage and access private data such as API keys with Secrets, how to persist data to Storage, and how to access this data from your application.

 Context